jsyang/celestial/README.md

     - land on planet

 ## TODO for v1.2

+- add functionality for targeting (enemy units and structures)
-- add rank insignia
+    - add HomingMissile functionality for targeting

 - unified UX model for game

-- score tied to lifetime of pilot? (instead of full team)
 - radar not available when comm center is destroyed

 - extend fighter AI